This is the true story. Of seven strangers. Picked to live in a house…

 Y’all, I have so much crap.
 And I never realized it until I had to cram it all into two rooms.
 I immediately thought of my friend, Sarah and how she’s had such good luck selling stuff on local Buy-Sell-Trade groups on Facebook.

 Note to self, order that nifty little scanner that my cousin, Julie recommended so I can thin out my double wide, 4 drawer metal file cabinet.
 Uffda.

 I intentionally scheduled the install for a Friday.
 I spent the entire week prior painting.
 I was putting coats of paint on the baseboard at midnight the night before the install.

 I get up early the next morning and head to Dunkin’ Donuts for a dozen donuts.
-This is one of the best tips of all time!
-I have used donuts to schmooze over my landscaping crew, the guys at the dealership when I know they want to charge me an arm and a leg for car work.
+This is one of the best tips of all time! buy now I have used donuts to schmooze over my landscaping crew, the guys at the dealership when I know they want to charge me an arm and a leg for car work.
 And it works.
 Everytime.
 So when I have little nitpicky requests, they are happy to oblige every time.

 They show up and the guy is super stressed about not having enough.
 Since there is a pattern in my carpet, they need to have enough to match it the patterns.
 Now I’m stressing.